lake-wg/grease/draft-ietf-lake-edhoc-grease.md

 or that are significantly likely to originate from there.
 This provides a feedback path as described in {{Section 4.4 of RFC9170}}.

+On constrained devices, one suitable operator feedback channel is CORECONF {{?I-D.ietf-core-comi}};
+no general YANG model is available for that purpose.

 Whether logging of GREASE-related failed session details is appropriate depends on the privacy policies of the application.